alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 [figure PDFs here](https://github.com/SchlossLab/abxD01/tree/master/Figure%201)

-- **how to incorporate the statistical differences in structure on the graph?
-Summary of results in "amova8expgroups.xlsx".
-Need help with the letter naming scheme.**
 - **color shade the bars by phylum**

 - change the "0" to be min of 0.001 instead of 0.0001 relabund